Jimi Hendrix: First recordings

 In March 1964, Hendrix recorded the two-part single "Testify" with the Isley Brothers.
 Released in June, it failed to chart.
 In May, he provided guitar instrumentation for the Don Covay song, "Mercy Mercy".
 Issued in August by Rosemart Records and distributed by Atlantic, the track reached number 35 on the Billboard chart.

-Hendrix toured with the Isleys during much of 1964, but near the end of October, after growing tired of playing the same set every night, he left the band.
+Hendrix toured with the Isleys for much of 1964, but left the band in late October after becoming dissatisfied with performing the same set every night.
 (Note: According to authors Steve Roby and Brad Schreiber, Hendrix was fired from the Isleys in August 1964.)
 Soon afterward, Hendrix joined Little Richard's touring band, the Upsetters.
 During a stop in Los Angeles in February 1965, he recorded his first and only single with Richard, "I Don't Know What You Got (But It's Got Me)", written by Don Covay and released by Vee-Jay Records.
 Richard's popularity was waning at the time, and the single peaked at number 92, where it remained for one week before dropping off the chart.
 (Note: Three other songs were recorded during the sessions—"Dancin' All Over the World", "You Better Stop", and "Every Time I Think About You"—but Vee Jay did not release them at the time due to their poor quality.)
 Hendrix met singer Rosa Lee Brooks while staying at the Wilcox Hotel in Hollywood, and she invited him to participate in a recording session for her single, which included the Arthur Lee penned "My Diary" as the A-side, and "Utee" as the B-side.
 Hendrix played guitar on both tracks, which also included background vocals by Lee.
 The single failed to chart, but Hendrix and Lee began a friendship that lasted several years; Hendrix later became an ardent supporter of Lee's band, Love.

 In July 1965, Hendrix made his first television appearance on Night Train, a program produced and aired on Nashville TV station WLAC-TV (now WTVF).
 Performing in Little Richard's ensemble band, he backed up vocalists Buddy and Stacy on "Shotgun".
 The video recording of the show marks the earliest known footage of Hendrix performing.
 Richard and Hendrix often clashed over tardiness, wardrobe, and Hendrix's stage antics, and in late July, Richard's brother Robert fired him.

 On July 27, Hendrix signed his first recording contract with Juggy Murray at Sue Records and Copa Management.
 He then briefly rejoined the Isley Brothers, and recorded a second single with them, "Move Over and Let Me Dance" backed with "Have You Ever Been Disappointed".
 Later that year, he joined a New York-based R&B band, Curtis Knight and the Squires, after meeting Knight in the lobby of a hotel where both men were staying.
 Hendrix performed with them for eight months.